dCache/dcache-book2/config-gplazma.md

 The door collects the credential information from the user and sends a login request to the configured authorization service (i.e., `gPlazma`) Within `gPlazma` the configured plug-ins try to verify the users identity and determine his access rights.
 From this a response is created that is then sent back to the door and added to the entity representing the user in dCache.
 This entity is called `subject`.
 While for authentication usually more global services (e.g., ARGUS) may be used, the mapping to site specific UIDs has to be configured on a per site basis.

 Configuration
 =============

-gPlazma2 is configured by the PAM-style configuration file /etc/dcache/gplazma.conf.
+`gPlazma2` is configured by the PAM-style configuration file **/etc/dcache/gplazma.conf**.
 Each line of the file is either a comment (i.e., starts with #, is empty, or defines a plugin.
-Plugin defining lines start with the plugin stack type (one of auth, map, account, session identity), followed by a PAM-style modifier (one of optional, sufficient, required, requisite), the plugin name and an optional list of key-value pairs of parameters.
-During the login process they will be executed in the order auth, map, account and session.
-The identity plugins are not used during login, but later on to map from UID+GID back to user names (e.g., for NFS).
+Plugin defining lines start with the plugin stack type (one of `auth, map, account, session identity`), followed by a PAM-style modifier (one of `optional, sufficient, required, requisite`), the plugin name and an optional list of key-value pairs of parameters.
+During the login process they will be executed in the order `auth, map, account` and `session`.
+The `identity` plugins are not used during login, but later on to map from UID+GID back to user names (e.g., for NFS).
 Within these groups they are used in the order they are specified.

     auth|map|account|session|identity optional|required|requisite|sufficient plug-in ["key=value" ...]